Host Resolution Priority Tweakhost name resolution priority

 You should see the following settings:

 As with previous versions of Windows, one can improve DNS and hostname resolution by increasing the priority of of related services, while keeping their order.
 Lower numbers mean higher process priority.
 The corresponding registry settings in Vista are as follows:

-For additional tweaks and information, check some of our other related articles:
+For additional tweaks and information specific to the different Windows versions, check our other related registry tweaks articles